kath-f/medit/README.md

 	       `none`
 	       You might want to set it to debug if you wanna see any actual output

-`--remove_field` removes a field (only works with LIST INFO) you can either specify one field to remove accross many files or specify to field to remove per file
+`--remove_field` removes a field (only works with LIST INFO) you can either specify one field to remove accross many files or specify one field to remove per file.